openpnp/openpnp/Fiducials.md

 1. Create or select an existing Package from the Packages tab.
 2. On the right of the window you should see a Footprint tab.
 Select this and you will see the Footprint editor.
-3. Set the Body Width and Body Height to 0, and set the Units to the units of your Fiducial.
+3. Set the Body Width and Body Length to 0, and set the Units to the units of your Fiducial.
 4. Click the Add button ![](https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-add.svg) to add a new Pad.
 A Fiducial will typically have just one pad.
 5. Set the name of the Pad to anything you like.
 I typically just use "1".
-6. Set the X and Y position of the Pad to 0, and set the Width and Height to the diameter of the Fiducial.
+6. Set the X and Y position of the Pad to 0, and set the Width and Length to the diameter of the Fiducial.
 If the Fidicual is round set the Roundness to 100%.
-For example, a 1mm round fiducial would be defined as X = 0, Y = 0, Width = 1, Height = 1, Roundness = 100%.
+For example, a 1mm round fiducial would be defined as X = 0, Y = 0, Width = 1, Length = 1, Roundness = 100%.
 7. Go to the Parts tab and create a new Part to represent your fiducial.
 This is the part you will assign to placements to represent fiducials on boards.
 Set it's package to the fiducial package you created.

 ## Using Fiducials in Boards